How It's Crafted

 Sterling Silver Mark

 This mark depicts a Sable antelope head within a triangle.
-The mark was originally awarded to the Colony of Southern Rhodesia in 1923.
+The mark was originally awarded to what is now Zimbabwe in 1923.